 In the warehouse we have Andy moving and shaking in the labelling and storage area.

 Outside we have Sally and Patrick nurturing the chilli plants, digging, weeding, feeding and hand picking the chilli fruits.

-In the Cafe and Shop we have Sara, Sean, Luke and Alison keeping us well fed with luscious lunches and scrummy cakes and coffees.
+In the Cafe and Shop we have Sara, Katy, Alison and Lizzie keeping us well fed with luscious lunches and scrummy cakes and coffees.

 And finally, Phil and Pip who will be out-and-about manning our tasty Chilli Stall, at markets and shows.

 If you are in the area, please pop in and say hello!